sayaliakbar/practice-projects/week-02/day-05/intro-section-with-dropdown-navigation-solution/README.md

-Here's your updated and polished README for the **Frontend Mentor - Intro Section with Dropdown Navigation** challenge:

----

 # Frontend Mentor - Intro Section with Dropdown Navigation Solution

 This is my solution to the [Intro Section with Dropdown Navigation Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 It was a great opportunity to apply responsive design principles and practice interactive navigation using **HTML**, **Tailwind CSS**, and **JavaScript**.